 So between the ancient Egyptians, the swinging 60s and modernity, not a lot has changed.
-The meaning and heartfelt emotion attached to an Eternity ring remains unchangeable through time.
-It is a beautiful message.
-To carry thousands of years of human meaning and emotion symbolised on your finger.
+The meaning and heartfelt emotion attached to an Eternity ring remains unchanged through time.
+It is a beautiful message, to carry thousands of years of human meaning and emotion on your finger.

 Unlike in the 1960s, eternity rings are no longer aimed solely at an older married woman.
 These were then designed to be given anywhere between the ten to fifty years of marriage mark.
-Terribly old fashioned thinking today.
-Today, you can get an Eternity ring after a year of marriage.
+Terribly old-fashioned thinking today.
+Today, you can get an Eternity ring as a first wedding anniversary gift.
 Changing times mean that couples generally can’t wait to celebrate their commitment.
 Some wits have suggested that this is because a year in marriage already feels like an eternity.
 At Gerard McCabe, we like to think it’s the former!

-The eternity ring is designed to complement your engagement ring.
+The diamond eternity ring is designed to complement your engagement ring.
 It is the third ring worn on that finger.
-So it might be worthwhile to consider matching the two, as they will be sitting side by side for some time.
+So it's worthwhile to consider matching your Eternity ring to your engagement ring, as they will be sitting side by side for some time.

 It’s also worth considering if your husband would like to participate in the ceremony.
 Gauge his interest in his own desire to wear an Eternity ring too.
-We have a wide selection of modern designs for men, so you could both get his and her set if you desire.
+We have a wide selection of modern ring designs for men, so you could both celebrate this momentous occasion.

-Perhaps you would like an eternity ring with coloured diamonds?
-Coloured Eternity Rings
+Perhaps you would like an eternity ring with coloured gemstones?
+Discover our guide to Unique Eternity Rings.

 Whatever you decide, remember the eternity ring is a symbol of your ongoing love.
 A sign of devotion and loyalty to your partner.
 If you would like one of our specialists to talk you through the process, book a consultation.
 We have a stunning range of eternity rings and experts on hand to help with the decision-making process.
 It is for eternity, after all.